zearp/Nucintosh/README.md

 sudo rm /var/vm/sleepimage
 sudo mkdir /var/vm/sleepimage
 ```

-To remove the express card icon on Catalina you can run: ```sudo mount -uw / && killall Finder && sudo mv /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu.bak && sudo touch /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu``` -- disabling SIP is required for this to work, you can disable/enable SIP from the picker menu.

-To remove the express card icon on Big Sur and newer you can either use a 3rd party tool like [Hidden Bar](https://github.com/dwarvesf/hidden) or for the more adventurous you can use a tool like [writable_Root](https://github.com/fxgst/writeable_root) to gain back full access to the filesystem and use the Catalina method, for this both SIP and authenticated root must be disabled.
-The latter can only be disabled by booting into recovery and using csrutil.
-Please note that this may break the seal of the filesystem which may result in macOS updates no logner installing properly.
-YMMV.

 At this point you should enable FileVault to encrypt your disk.
 The config is setup to support this and it works flawlessly.